Where time is spent

 Failover adds latency

 When the primary provider fails, SocialRouter retries with a fallback provider.
 This means the request takes at least twice as long — the failed attempt plus the successful retry.
-If you’re latency-sensitive and prefer a fast failure over a slow success, you can pin to a specific provider with theprovider parameter.
-This disables automatic failover.
+If you’re latency-sensitive and prefer a fast failure over a slow success, sendfallback: false on the request.
+The router will then attempt only the requested provider and surface its error directly (see the failover guide).
+Pinning the provider slug alone still allows the chain to walk — fallback: false is the opt-out.

 Best practices